Single Operated Newsletter

 B) to integrate a payment solution to manage subscriptions

-C) to develop a funnel by offering limited free content and restrict access to the remaining content to get your audience to subscribe
+C) to develop a funnel by offering limited free content and restricting access to the remaining content to get your audience to subscribe

 All of this would need to be developed in addition to the stellar content that you would be responsible for as a publisher.